dhaumont/visilib/README.md

 - 'n': enable/disable nomalization

+When normalisation is activated, all points in the projective Plucker space are projected onto an unit hypersphere, in order to avoid numerical errors.

 - 'r': enable/disable representative line sampling strategy

 - 'f': enable/disable detect aperture only

-- 'n': enable/disable Plucker normalization
+When this option is activated, the visibility computation stops as soon as the two sources are proven to be mutually visible.
+Otherwise, the computation continues until the complete visibility information has been computed.

 - 'f': enable/disable fast silhouette rejection test

-- 'x': change scene

 - '+/-': increase/decrease scaling of query polygons

+These

-- '1/2': increase/decrease number of vertices of query polygons
+- '1/2': increase/decrease number of vertices of the first query source

+The  key '1' decreases the number of vertices of the first source.
+The  key '2' increases the number of vertices of the first source.

 - 'w': write config